What is Get Covered America?

 Where can I get help enrolling?

-Assistance will vary from community-to-community.
-That’s why Get Covered America is setting out to make sure neighbors, friends, and family members are well-informed about the process and know where people can get help in their community.
-Sign up for more info at www.getcoveredamerica.org so that we will be able to connect you with the right enrollment resources.
+Assistance will vary from community to community.
+That’s why Get Covered America is setting out to make sure neighbors, friends, and family members are well informed about the process and know where people can get help in their community.
+Once the exchanges open, we will be able to connect you with the right enrollment resources.
+Sign up for more info at www.getcoveredamerica.org.

 I want to help.
 How can I get involved?

 Get Covered America is recruiting volunteers across the country.
-If you’re interested in volunteering to help tell your community about the new health coverage options available and how they can apply, visit www.getcoveredamerica.org/volunteer and someone from our team will be in touch.
+If you’re interested in volunteering to help tell your community about changes to the health law, visit www.getcoveredamerica.org/volunteer and someone from our team will be in touch.